 - Within the past 57 years alone, the amount of CO2 in the atmosphere has risen by 100 ppm, the same amount that differentiates a glacial from an interglacial period in the previous 800,000 years of Earth’s history.

-- The rate of CO2 increase in the atmosphere today is on the order of 15,500% greater than the rate of atmospheric CO2 increase from an interglacial to a glacial period.
+- The rate of CO2 increase in the atmosphere today is on the order of over 30,000% greater than the rate of atmospheric CO2 increase from an interglacial to a glacial period.

 - Humans are already feeling the effects of increased carbon dioxide by acidifying oceans, decreased temperature gradients across the globe, sluggish ocean circulation, increased ocean stratification, melting glaciers, increased storm activity, increased wildfires, drought, and heavy precipitation.